 Rockaway Beach – Queens, New York City

 With the magic of Waikiki, the sea life of Hanauma Bay, and the glory of the North Shore, it’s hard to think of any of Oahu’s beaches as “underrated.”
-Kailua Beach is a beach park near the Marine Corps base at Kaneohe Bay, and is often an empty, hidden paradise.
-Kaneohe Bay is a quiet base and beach town, meaning you won’t find many tourists.
-From the shore, you will still be blown away by the beauty of the Pacific waters, white sand, and a lush green mountainous backdrop.
-The waves are relatively calm, so bring your paddleboards!
+Kailua Beach, near the Marine Corps base at Kaneohe Bay, is often an empty, hidden paradise.

 Stay: Choose from five Hilton Grand Vacations properties in Waikiki.

-San Diego beaches aren’t a secret, but Moonlight Beach, in the beachtown of Encinitas, could seem overlooked.
-The beach is covered with some of the softest sand around, perfect for playing with kids.
-The ocean views are stunning in both directions and smooth cement sidewalks are perfect for skating.
-The ‘moonlight’ in the name of this beach comes from the fact that local residents used to come to the area for midnight picnics in the early 1900’s.
+San Diego beaches aren’t a secret, but Moonlight Beach, a cove within the beach town of Encinitas, could seem overlooked.
+The ‘moonlight’ in the name of this beach comes from local residents visiting the area for midnight picnics in the early 1900s.